canonical/snapd/docs/interfaces.md

 Attributes:
 * session|system (slot): DBus public bus to register names.
 Set to list of well-known DBus names to bind.
-* session|system (plugs): Set to list of well-known DBus names to connect.

 ### firewall-control